hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

 The research showed that sometimes we forget to ask "why?" a tool is needed.

-Examining the goals we want to achieve and the problems we want to ovvercome help understand whether a tool will help, or not.
+Examining the goals we want to achieve and the problems we want to overcome helps us understand whether a tool will help, or not.

 If you've embarked on designing, building, or choosing a new tool to help support testing...
 Think about: